 Coach: Dani Hazelle

-- Setting up a target in first innings : The Superchargers have a strong,deep and high quality batting line-up that you’d back to chase any target but setting-up a target could be a challenge if the explosive opening partnership fails as they have few slow starters and anchors to follow and a visible lack of experienced power-hitting/ free scoring player.
+Setting up a target in first innings: The Superchargers have a strong, deep and high-quality batting line-up that you would back to chase any target.
+But setting up a target could be a challenge if the explosive opening partnership fails as they have few slow starters and anchors to follow and a visible lack of experienced power-hitting/ free-scoring players.

-- Weak bowling unit : While the batting unit has a lot of class and all of Superchargers picks have been batting focused it has costed them their bowling unit’s quality which is a lot dependent on local options who lack pace but have some spinners who could come in handy.
+Weak bowling unit: While the batting unit has a lot of class and all of Superchargers picks have been batting focused it has cost them their quality on the bowling front.
+It is dependent on local options who lack pace but have some spinners who could come in handy.

 Welsh Fire (W)

-- Batting Depth : Like many other The Hundred teams one of the features of the squad is they have batting depth till position number eight which can help them play freely and bail them out of tough situations.
+Batting Depth: Like many other teams in the competition, one of the features of the squad is they have batting depth till position number eight which can help them play freely and bail them out of tough situations.

-- Bowling department : While the team has bowling options available but they are only capable of filler or support roles and the team doesn’t feature any outstanding white ball bowler who can restrict run flows in crucial phases or pick-up wickets at good rate unlike other teams in the tournament who have at least one world class bowler.
+Bowling department: While the team has bowling options available but they are only capable of support roles.
+The team does not feature any outstanding white-ball bowler who can restrict run flows in crucial phases or pick up wickets at a good rate unlike other teams in the tournament who have at least one world-class bowler.
 They have the weakest bowling department in the entire competition.

-- While they do have some decent limited overs batters in the team, their quality, intent and consistency isn’t enough to compensate for their bowling attack’s because there’s a good chance it’ll be amongst the weakest performing units in the competition..
+While they do have some decent limited-overs batters in the team, their quality, intent and consistency is not enough to compensate for their bowling attack’s because there’s a good chance it will be amongst the weakest performing units in the competition.